-- The rationale for performing the work outside the U.S. ("foreign work"); - A description of the work proposed to be performed outside the U.S.; - An explanation as to how the foreign work is essential to the project; - A description of the anticipated benefits to be realized by the proposed foreign work and the anticipated contributions to the US economy; - The associated benefits to be realized and the contribution to the project from the foreign work; - How the foreign work will benefit U.S. research, development and manufacturing, including contributions to employment in the U.S. and growth in new markets and jobs in the U.S.; - How the foreign work will promote domestic American manufacturing of products and/or services; - A description of the likelihood of Intellectual Property (IP) being created from the foreign work and the treatment of any such IP; - The total estimated cost (DOE and recipient cost share) of the proposed foreign work; - The measures in place to control sensitive information and protect against unauthorized transfer of scientific and technical information; - The countries in which the foreign work is proposed to be performed; and - The name of the entity that would perform the foreign work.
+- The rationale for performing the work outside the U.S. ("foreign work"); - A description of the work proposed to be performed outside the U.S.; - An explanation as to how the foreign work is essential to the project; - A description of the anticipated benefits to be realized by the proposed foreign work and the anticipated contributions to the U.S. economy; - The associated benefits to be realized and the contribution to the project from the foreign work; - How the foreign work will benefit U.S. research, development and manufacturing, including contributions to employment in the U.S. and growth in new markets and jobs in the U.S.; - How the foreign work will promote domestic American manufacturing of products and/or services; - A description of the likelihood of Intellectual Property (IP) being created from the foreign work and the treatment of any such IP; - The total estimated cost (DOE and recipient cost share) of the proposed foreign work; - The countries in which the foreign work is proposed to be performed; and - The name of the entity that would perform the foreign work.